bprest/bprest.github.io/research.md

 ## Peer-Reviewed Publications

+1. [“The GDP-Temperature Relationship: Implications for Climate Change Damages”](https://www.rff.org/publications/working-papers/the-gdp-temperature-relationship-implications-for-climate-change-damages/), with Richard Newell & Steven Sexton (Accepted at the _Journal of Environmental Economics and Management_)

 1. [“How Clean is ‘Refined Coal’?
-An Empirical Assessment of a Billion Dollar Tax Credit”](https://www.sciencedirect.com/science/article/pii/S0140988320303637), with Alan Krupnick, (2020), forthcoming at _Energy Economics_.
+An Empirical Assessment of a Billion Dollar Tax Credit”](https://www.sciencedirect.com/science/article/pii/S0140988320303637), with Alan Krupnick, forthcoming at _Energy Economics_.
 Working version available at [RFF]((https://www.rff.org/publications/reports/how-clean-is-refined-coal/)).

 1. [“Prices versus Quantities with Policy Updating”](https://www.journals.uchicago.edu/doi/abs/10.1086/707142), with Billy Pizer, (2020).  _Journal of the Association of Environmental and Resource Economists_ 7, no. 3 (May 2020): 483-518.